Outcomes after pancreaticoduodenectomy with or without preoperative hyperbaric oxygen therapy | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a randomized controlled trial to assess the effect of preoperative hyperbaric oxygen therapy on patients undergoing pancreaticoduodenectomy.
+Researchers conducted a randomised controlled trial to assess the effect of preoperative hyperbaric oxygen therapy on patients undergoing pancreaticoduodenectomy.

 What They Found